NCICCGPO/gdan-tmp-models/README.md

 See [How to Fix Common Issues](doc/error_messages.md) for common error messages.

 ## Acknowledgment and Funding
-We would like to thank the National Cancer Institute for the support.
+We would like to thank the National Cancer Institute for support.

 ## Maintainers
 Current maintainers: